 Find out more about: Teleconferences

 Find out more about: What Tom Learned

 Find out more about: Student U

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-With the season kicking off Thursday — Wisconsin hosts UNLV in the Big Ten’s lone game on opening night — he figured it’s time to unveil his Week 1 edition.
-As a reminder, these rankings are not meant to mimic the Big Ten standings.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 8 featured one of the most exciting finishes in Big Ten history, as No. 16 Michigan State used a last-second Hail Mary to beat No. 6 Wisconsin.
+As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
 Watch our sideline interview with NU grad and SNL product Seth Meyers now and see the rankings in this post.

 Find out more about: Power Rankings